 The E command is used to execute a command line from a command file.
 The file specified by filespec must consist of a line of BUG/65 commands and parameters and must be ended with an ATASCII EOL character (\$9B).
-BUG/65 will only execute one command line from a command file and then it will stop reading the file.
+BUG/65 will only execute one command line from a command file and the it will stop reading the file.
 Command files can be chained however, so that the last command in one file can execute another command file.
-An E command should be the last command in a command line because any commands after the E in the line won't be executed.
+An E command should be the last command in a command line because commands after the E in the line won't be executed.

-7.6 F - Fill a Memory Block with a Value
+7.6 F - Fill a MMMMemory Block with a Value

-F <START> <END> [<VALUE>]
+F {START} {END} [{VALUE}]